 Our most advanced development candidate, zuranolone, is in Phase 3 development for MDD and PPD.
 Patients with MDD are typically treated with a variety of antidepressant medications, including SSRIs and SNRIs.
-If successfully developed and approved, zuranolone may also face competition from esketamine, which is approved in the treatment of treatment resistant depression.
-A number of companies are developing product candidates intended for the treatment of MDD, including NMDA receptor antagonists or partial antagonists such as dextromethorphan/bupropion.
-In December 2019, Axsome Therapeutics, Inc. announced that its NMDA receptor antagonist, AXS-05, had met the primary endpoint in the company's GEMINI Phase 3 trial in MDD, and that the company planned to submit its NDA filing in the second half of 2020.
+If successfully developed and approved, zuranolone may also face competition from esketamine, which is approved for the treatment of treatment resistant depression, as well as the treatment of depressive symptoms in adults with MDD with acute suicidal ideation or behavior.
+A number of companies are developing product candidates intended for the treatment of MDD, including NMDA receptor antagonists or partial antagonists such as dextromethorphan/bupropion, or AXS-05.
+In July 2020, Axsome Therapeutics, Inc. announced that it had completed a pre-NDA meeting with the FDA for AXS-05 for the treatment of MDD, and that based on the feedback from the FDA, the company remained on track to submit its planned NDA filing for AXS-05 in MDD in the fourth quarter of 2020.
+In addition, if zuranolone is successfully developed and approved for PPD, it could reduce our commercial opportunity for ZULRESSO.

-In the field of neuroactive steroids focused specifically on modulation of GABAA receptors, we also face competition from other companies, including Marinus Pharmaceuticals, Inc., or Marinus.
-Marinus is developing a form of ganaxolone, a known GABAA positive allosteric modulator neuroactive steroid.
+In the field of neuroactive steroids focused specifically on modulation of GABAA receptors, we also face competition from other companies, including Marinus Pharmaceuticals, Inc. and Praxis Precision Medicines.